RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    - The script creates the enterprise server instances by using (almost exclusively) the ESCWA Admin API.
    - A single command-line utility, `caspcrd`, is used to create the default IBM CICS resource definition file.
    - The script configures the enterprise server instances for use with JCL and with the catalogued VSAM datasets. <!-- the original text was: "instances configured for use with JCL and the VSAM datasets are catalogued"  -->
-   - The enterprise server instances are configured as 64-bit servers and can be reconfigured to deploy a 32-bit server (see the next section).
+   - The enterprise server instances are configured as 64-bit servers and can be reconfigured to deploy a 32-bit server (see the next section). <!-- are the servers reconfigured or is the script reconfigured? -->
    - The enterprise server instances use pre-built application modules.
    - ODBC system data sources, called `PG.MASTER`, `PG.VSAM`, `PG.CROSSREGION` and `PG.REGION`, are created. <!-- In the original sentence, it said Two sources with four names are created - is some part of the text missing here? -->
    - The VSAM data is uploaded to the database by using `dbfhdeploy add` commands.